apoorvam1/LeetCode/Concepts/System Design/HelloInterview/Deep-Dive-Concepts.md

    - It's over HTTP and HTTPS
    - Browsers have built in support and handle reconnection
    - Just looks like a long runnign HTTP request

+ ### Supporting Efficient search
+ - Use Elastic DB
+ - Use CDC to sync with DB